TypicalFence/modi/README.md

 This will result in a static library called `modi.a`.

-To build any of the tools you need to specify then when running make.
+To build any of the tools you need to specify them when running make.

 ```
 make modi-dump